gleechi/gleechi.github.io/pages/1.3.0/unity/unity_component_vghandprofile.md

 {% include image.html file="unity/unity_vg_ec_handprofile_handboneindices.png" alt="Hand Bone Indices in VG_HandProfile in Unity." caption="Example of assigned Hand Bone Indices in VG_HandProfile in Unity.
 Note the transforms for bones are only assigned if a hand model skinned mesh is loaded." %}

-### How to check if a custom hand model needs hand bone mapping?
+### How to create hand bone mapping for a custom hand model?

-You can use a provided hand profile in **Resources/VG_HandProfiles/** that does not have Hand Bone Mapping (i.e. indices are not assigned thus shown as [-1], an example is GleechiHand profile), and load your hand skinned mesh.
-The moment you load the hand skinned mesh, VG will try to identify the hand bones automatically since no indices are provided.
+If you have created a hand profile for this hand model for the [rotation mappings](unity_component_vghandprofile.1.3.0.html#rotation-mapping), then in the same profile, load your hand skinned mesh.
+Since no bone map has been created (all indices are [-1]), the moment you load the hand skinned mesh, VG will try to identify the hand bones automatically.
 Two situations may occur:
 1. VG fails to identify any hands, thus no corresponding bone transforms are assigned in either Left or Right Hand Bone Map drop down menu.
 2. VG identified left and/or right hands (depending on if your model contains both hands or only one hand side).
 In such case, the identified hand bone transforms should be filled in Left and/or Right Hand Bone Map drop down menu.